nithi2218/react-portfolio-website/README.md

 ## About Me

-Hi I'm Nithi, I am looking for a career change, So decided to do the front end web development course - Academy Xi - to learn.
+Hi I'm Nithi, I am looking for a career change, So decided to do the front end web development course - Academy Xi.

 A graduate front-end web developer located in Sydney.
 I'm looking for a job opportunity as I have serious passion for creative web development.
 Well-Organised person, problem solver with high attention to details.
 Interested in the entire frontend spectrum and looking for ambitious project with positive people.